Rule #164: Good help is hard to find, but bad help can sure be cute.

 Heat a pot of heavily salted water until boiling.
-Cook the pasta for 8-10 minutes until al dente.
+Cook the pasta until al dente (8 minutes).
 Drain and rinse with cold water to stop the cooking process.

 Preheat oven to 350.

 Heat the oil in a Dutch oven over medium-high heat.
-Add onion and carrot; sauté 5 minutes until the onion becomes translucent and carrots begin to soften.
-Add garlic; sauté 1 minute.
+Add onion and carrot, and sauté until softened (about 8 minutes).
+Add the garlic; sauté 1 minute.
 Add beef; cook 5 minutes or until browned, stirring to crumble.
-Add tomato sauce and salt and pepper to taste.
+Reduce heat to medium-low.
+Add tomato sauce, salt, pepper and nutmeg.
 Stir thoroughly and cook 2 minutes until heated through.

-Add pasta to beef mixture in pan, stirring to combine.
 Spoon pasta mixture into a large baking dish coated with cooking spray.
+Sprinkle on remaining cheese.*

 Bake, uncovered, at 350 for 20 minutes or until lightly browned.

 *Assemble ahead of time to this point and store, covered, in the fridge up to a day ahead of time.
 Bake as directed above.